ishaan2304/Web-Scraping/README.md

 # Book Scraper

 This project is a web scraper for the website "Books to Scrape".
-It fetches the book details such as title, price, and rating, and saves them into a CSV file.
+It fetches the book details such as title, price, and rating, and saves them into a CSV file

 ## Features